bpankowski/jira-report/README.md

 * Added pull of last two days of previous sprint to the section Done
 * Added indication of tasks that were included in more than one sprint
 * Changed name of the output file to Report+date, now archiving process will be much more easier.
+* Added requirements.txt file to the project

 ### Next to do

-* Have to add requirements.txt file to the project.
+*